evncosta/100-Days-of-Code/Day 8/README.md

 - Function parameters and return values
 - Input validation and error handling
 - String iteration and manipulation techniques

-## 🎓 Course Context

-This project was part of **Day 8: Function Parameters & Caesar Cipher** in the 100 Days of Code curriculum.
-It demonstrates practical application of function parameters and advanced string manipulation.

 ## 🔐 Encryption Algorithm